Open access article processing charges

 • Fixed price coverage - e.g. up to €1,000 paid by the institution

-Could your APCs be covered under one of Springer Nature’s agreements?
+Could your article processing charges be covered under one of Springer Nature’s agreements?

 Springer Nature open access agreements